abbail/logtodiscord/readme.md

 # About
-Simple project for watching a, Everquest log file and sending matching auction entries to Discord.
+Simple project for watching an Everquest log file and sending matching auction entries to Discord.

 ## Quick Start
 Rename or copy config.example.json to config.json.
 Then enter your discord bot token and the path to your Everquest log file into config.json